NASA Logo

 Back to Results

-Lunar electrical conductivity, permeability and temperature from Apollo magnetometer experimentsMagnetometers were deployed at four Apollo sites on the moon to measure remanent and induced lunar magnetic fields.
-Measurements from this network of instruments were used to calculate the electrical conductivity, temperature, magnetic permeability, and iron abundance of the lunar interior.
-The measured lunar remanent fields range from 3 gammas minimum at the Apollo 15 site to 327 gammas maximum at the Apollo 16 site.
+Lunar Electrical Conductivity, Permeability and Temperature From Apollo Magnetometer ExperimentsMagnetometers have been deployed at four Apollo sites on the Moon to measure remanent and induced lunar magnetic fields.
+Measurements from this network of instruments have been used to calculate the electrical conductivity, temperature, magnetic permeability, and iron abundance of the lunar interior.
+The measured lunar remanent fields range from 3 gammas (γ) minimum at the Apollo 15 site to 327 γ maximum at the Apollo 16 site.
 Simultaneous magnetic field and solar plasma pressure measurements show that the remanent fields at the Apollo 12 and 16 sites interact with, and are compressed by, the solar wind.
-Remanent fields at Apollo 12 and Apollo 16 are increased 16 gammas and 32 gammas, respectively, by a solar plasma bulk pressure increase of 1.5 X 10 to the -7th power dynes/sq cm.
-Global lunar fields due to eddy currents, induced in the lunar interior by magnetic transients, were analyzed to calculate an electrical conductivity profile for the moon.
-From nightside magnetometer data in the solar wind it was found that deeper than 170 km into the moon the conductivity rises from .0003 mhos/m to .10 mhos/m at 100 km depth.
+Remanent fields at Apollo 12 and Apollo 16 are increased 16 γ and 32 γ, respectively, by a solar plasma bulk pressure increase of 1.5 x 10-7 dynes/cm2.
+Global lunar fields due to eddy currents, induced in the lunar interior by magnetic transients, have been analyzed to calculate an electrical conductivity profile for the Moon.
+From nightside magnetometer data in the solar wind it has been found that deeper than 170 km into the Moon the conductivity rises from 3 x 10-4 mhos/m to 10-2 mhos/m at 1000-km depth.
 Recent analysis of data obtained in the geomagnetic tail, in regions free of complicating plasma effects, yields results consistent with nightside values.
+Conductivity profiles have been used to calculate the lunar temperature for an assumed lunar material of olivine.
+In the outer layer (~ 170 km thick) the temperature rises to 110° C, after which it gradually increases with depth to 1500° C at a depth of ~ 1000 km.
+Simultaneous measurements by magnetometers on the lunar surface and in orbit around the moon are used to construct a whole-moon hysteresis curve, from which the global lunar magnetic permeability is determined to be μ = 1.012 ± 0.006.
+The corresponding global induced dipole moment is 2 x 1018 gauss-cm3 for typical inducing fields of 10-4 gauss in the lunar environment.
+Lunar free iron abundance corresponding to the global permeability is determined to be 2.5 ± 2.0 wt. %.
+Total iron abundance (sum of iron in the ferromagnetic and paramagnetic states) is calculated for two assumed compositional models of the lunar interior.
+For a free iron/orthopyroxene lunar composition the total iron content is calculated to be 12.8 ± 1.0 wt. %; for a free iron/olivine composition, total iron content is 5.5 ± 1.2 wt. %.
+Other lunar models with an iron core and with a shallow iron-rich layer are also discussed in light of the measured global lunar permeability.
+Velocities and thicknesses of the Earth's magnetopause and bow shock have been estimated from simultaneous magnetometer measurements.
+Average speeds are determined to be about 50 km/s for the magnetopause and 70 km/s for the bow shock, although there are large variations in the measurement for any particular boundary crossing.
+Corresponding measured boundary thicknesses average about 2300 km for the magnetopause and 1400 km for the bow shock.

 Document ID